 Marriage Series (Part 2 & 3.
 What Are Soul Mates? & Sex: A Spiritual Connection)

-Although this article is part of a series, there are two individual complete studies that stand on their own.
-(2 & 3 of 3 in series)
+Although this article is part of a series, herein are two individual complete studies that stand on their own. (part 2 & 3 of 3 in series)

 * all [bracketed] words in Scripture verses are mine *